Speaker | Time | Text |

 He sent the signal and we're strong enough to do it. | ||

-And now peace, we have the chance, the opportunity. | ||
+And now peace, we have the chance, the opportunity, and this certainly is providencial, right? | ||

-God wants us all to love each other, love him and love each other. | ||
+God wants us all to love each other, love him and love each other, and we've got to move in that direction. | ||

-In every country, with every relationship, we need to move toward peace. | ||
+And in every country with every relationship, we need to move toward peace. | ||

 Absolutely. | ||

-As long as you're keeping your eye on the price, that's what I think you're 100% correct. | ||
+As long as you're keeping your eye on the process, that's what I think of Russia, you're 100% correct. | ||

-A rapprochement with Russia is in everyone's best interest for peace throughout the world, and particularly to allow the United States to get back and to focus on, like, we got a problem in these sanctuary cities. | ||
+A rapprochement with Russia is in everyone's best interest for peace throughout the world and particularly to allow the United States to get back and to focus on, like, we got a problem in these sanctuary cities. | ||

 unidentified